vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <h5>Navigation: top bar & side panel</h5>
 <div class="page-content-text">
 Liberty Hawk and Wikit use different nav menu styles, top and side respectively.
 Liberty Hawk uses a Bootstrap collapsing navigation bar.
 There was no customization on it and it uses the default breakpoint.
-Wikit, on the other hand, has a side navigation menu and employs several components whose properties are updated based on viewport size.
+Wikit, on the other hand, has a side navigation panel and employs several components whose properties are updated based on viewport size.
 </div>

 <div class="row">